eduglezexp/star-wars-project/documentation/pre-project/README.md

 ### Goal <a name="goal"></a>

-- We target are create an app to ask about Star War's World, so that anyone can find information about characters, naves, movies, series, etc.
+- Our goal is create an app to ask about Star Wars World, so that anyone can find information about characters, naves, movies, series, etc.